 - Backcountry Ski Advice for Beginners

 For those who want to explore beyond the crowds and lift-served terrain, backcountry skis (also referred to as alpine touring skis) are the ticket.
-Designed to skin uphill efficiently and handle variable downhill conditions, there are a wide range of alpine touring ski options for everything from deep powder to springtime corn.
+Designed for ascending efficiently and handling variable downhill conditions, there are a wide range of alpine touring ski options for everything from deep powder to springtime corn.
 But their defining feature—and what differentiates them from inbound skis—is a shared emphasis on trimming weight.
-This focus does make them less powerful and often less durable than a pure downhill ski, but the tradeoff is worth it for covering ground in the backcountry.
+This focus can make some of them less powerful, stable, and durable than a pure downhill ski or powder ski, but the tradeoff is worth it for covering ground in the backcountry.

 This is perhaps the trickiest factor in selecting a backcountry ski: choosing between saving energy on the uphill and maximizing downhill stability and performance.
-Logically, trimming weight by choosing a narrow and thin ski to make life easier on the skin track decreases comfort and power on the descent, so it’s good to start by defining your priorities and your preferred style of touring.
+Logically, choosing a narrow and thin ski to make life easier on the skin track may sacrifice some power, floatation, and control on the descent, so it’s good to start by defining your priorities and your preferred style of touring.
 Are you looking for short uphills for rowdy freeride descents in powder?
-Go with a substantial downhiller like the Salomon QST or Moment Bibby Tour.
-Or will you be doing long traverses or mountaineering?
-Then put weight above all else with the Black Diamond Helio Carbon or a similar ski.
-The good news is that there are an increasing number of options that strike a good 50/50 balance, including DPS’s Alchemist collection, Black Crows’ Freebird line, and Voilé’s SuperCharger.
+Go with a substantial downhiller that’s slightly heavier, like the Moment Wildcat Tour.
+Or will you be doing long traverses and ski mountaineering?
+Then put weight above all else with the ultralight Black Diamond Helio Carbon 88 or a similar ski (Dynafit and Ski Trab are two leaders in this category).

 85mm to 100mm

-Unless you’re doing summer ski mountaineering or logging miles of approach in the backcountry, 85 millimeters should be just about the narrowest and lightest backcountry ski you need.
+Even for summer ski mountaineering or logging miles of approach in the backcountry, 85 millimeters should be just about the narrowest and lightest backcountry ski you need (any narrower and you’re getting into skimo racing skis).
 With improved rocker designs in recent years, narrower skis in this width range achieve reasonable float in variable conditions while maintaining snappy edge-to-edge movement.
-The smaller size and weight also make them ideal for technical mountaineering, as we see in Black Diamond's Helio Carbon skis, which include waist widths of 85 and 95 millimeters.
-For the budget conscious, the Blizzard Zero G 85 and 95 are great options in this range as well.
+The smaller size and weight also make them ideal for technical mountaineering, as we see in Black Diamond's Helio Carbon skis, which include waist widths of 88 and 95 millimeters.
+For the budget conscious, the K2 Wayback 89 is a great option in this range as well.

 100mm to 110mm